LIRR Map: Routes, Stops & Service Information

 This structured, step-by-step process ensures a smooth travel experience across the LIRR network.

-The LIRR has multiple branches which run to different areas of Long Island and serve commuters with local and long-distance trips.
-Those branches include the Babylon, Port Jefferson, Ronkonkoma, Montauk and Hempstead lines, among others.
+The LIRR has multiple branches that run to different areas of Long Island and serve commuters with local and long-distance trips.
+Those branches include the Babylon, Port Jefferson, Ronkonkoma, Montauk,a nd Hempstead lines, among others.
 Stations such as Jamaica, an important transfer point, enable riders to transfer across various branches and connect to AirTrain JFK, which serves travel to John F. Kennedy International Airport.

 LIRR Ticket Pricing & Fare Zones